jannisborn/coinbot/README.md

 # Production 🌐

-On Linux, place the file `coinbot.service` (TODO: ADD RELATIVE LINK HERE) into your `/etc/systemd/system/`.
+On Linux, place the file `coinbot.service` into your `/etc/systemd/system/`.
 Then run:

 ```sh
 sudo systemctl daemon-reload # Reload daemon